Cast in series 3-5. Clockwise from bottom right: Rimmer, Lister, Holly, Cat and Kryten

 The first episode of Series 7, "Tikka to Ride", opens with Lister recording a captain's log (he even parodies the Star Trek format).

-The Cast Showoff: Rimmer's impressions and parroting while he malfunctions in "Queeg".
+Rimmer's impressions and parroting while he malfunctions in "Queeg".
 Chris Barrie is a trained impersonator who had already starred in Spitting Image.
+Chris Barrie's lip synching and mannerisms when playing the other characters are also far more convincing than the other actors' in "Bodyswap".

 In a Series 1 episode, Lister takes an exam to become the ship's chef just so that he will outrank Rimmer.
 At the end of the episode he gets the results; Rimmer asks how he did, and Lister replies: "That's 'How did you do, Mr Lister, sir!'"
 In the Opening Narration of the next episode, Holly simply adds: "Last week, Lister pretended he'd passed the chef's exam, but really he'd failed."